chrismora80/chrisbook1/README.md

 ## Demo

-Google Books is hosted on Heroku.
-Check here [clicking here](https://limitless-wave-94728.herokuapp.com/).
+Google Books is hosted on Heroku. [clicking here](https://limitless-wave-94728.herokuapp.com/). to see the Demo.

 ## Technologies Used